chhackett/vty-windows/README.md

   functionality to build a width table that will work for your terminal and load it on application startup.

+# Platform Support

+**Important Note**
+Developers that want to develop cross platform applications using the vty library should directly depend on [vty-crossplatform](https://github.com/jtdaugherty/vty-crossplatform), and not this library.

+If you wish to only target the Windows platform, then using vty-windows would be the correct approach.

 # Contributing

 If you decide to contribute, that's great!
 Here are some guidelines you